Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02j_SAPAccountMapping.md

 ![SAP account mapping](../../Assets/Screenshots/RetailSuiteAccounting/Settings/SAPAccountMapping/SAPAccountMapping02.png "[SAP account mapping]")

-- (Checkbox)
+- [x]
-Mark the checkbox to select all rows simultaneously.
+  Select the checkbox to select the corresponding account mapping.
+If you select the checkbox in the header, all mappings in the list are selected.

+The list displays all available account mappings.
+Depending on the settings, the displayed columns may vary.

 - *No.*
   Row number.
 This number is assigned automatically by the system.
+This field is read-only

 - *Actindo account*
-Enter the Actindo account.
-Click the table cell to activate the input field.
+  Click this field to edit the Actindo account number.
 This field is mandatory.

 - *SAP account*
-Enter the SAP account.
-Click the table cell to activate the input field.
+  Click this field to edit the SAP account number.
 This field is mandatory.

 - *SAP PK credit*
-Enter the SAP posting key for credit account types if necessary.
-Click the table cell to activate the input field.
+  Click this field to edit the SAP posting key for credit account types.

 - *SAP PK debit*
-Enter the SAP posting key for debit account types if necessary.
-Click the table cell to activate the input field.
+  Click this field to edit the SAP posting key for debit account types.

 - *SAP cost center*
-Enter the SAP cost center if necessary.
-Click the table cell to activate the input field.
+  Click this field to edit the SAP cost center.

 - *SAP business area*
-Enter the SAP business area if necessary.
-Click the table cell to activate the input field.
+  Click this field to edit the SAP business area.

 [comment]: <> (BS Soll/Haben = Basic Set oder Büchungsschlüssel, EN = Posting key?
-RS FH!)
+RS Fachreviewer!)

 - [ADD]
-Click this button to add a new row.
+  Click this button to add a new mapping.

 - [DELETE]
-Click this button to delete the selected row(s).
+  Click this button to delete the selected mapping(s).

 - [SAVE]
-Click this button to save any changes made in the added rows.
-Unsaved changes are marked with a small red triangle on the top left corner of the corresponding table cell.
+  Click this button to save any changes made to the account mappings.
+All unsaved changes are marked with a small red triangle on the top left corner of the corresponding field.